-- The system must be armed before the burglary protection can sense intrusions. - To arm your system, enter your user code followed by the desired arming key. - If programmed, the [#] key can be pressed instead of entering the security code when arming the system. - You can also use the step-arming key, if programmed, to arm the system, which lets you use a function key to arm the system in one of three modes by simply pressing the key repeatedly. - To disarm the system, enter your user code then press the [OFF] key.
+- The system must be armed before the burglary protection can sense intrusions. - To arm your system, enter your user code followed by the desired arming key. - If programmed, the [#] key can be pressed instead of entering the security code when arming the system. - You can also use the step-arming feature if programmed, to arm the system.
+This is a function key that allows you to arm the system in one of three modes by simply pressing the key repeatedly. - To disarm the system, enter your user code, then press the [OFF] key.